davepinch/pinchy.cc/collections/_fragments/your-opinion-on-the-matter-does-not-change-the-outcome.md

 ---
-title: "Your opinion on the matter does not change the outcome."
+title: "your opinion on the matter does not change the outcome"
 tags:
   - Fragment
 ---